D-X-Y/AutoDL-Projects/README.md

 <img align="right" src="https://d-x-y.github.com/resources/paper-icon/CVPR-2019-GDAS.png" width="300">

-We proposed a gradient-based searching algorithm using differentiable architecture sampling (improving DARTS with Gumbel-softmax sampling).
+We proposed a Gradient-based searching algorithm using Differentiable Architecture Sampling (GDAS).
+GDAS is baseed on DARTS and improves it with Gumbel-softmax sampling.
+Experiments on CIFAR-10, CIFAR-100, ImageNet, PTB, and WT2 are reported.

 The old version is located at [`others/GDAS`](https://github.com/D-X-Y/NAS-Projects/tree/master/others/GDAS) and a paddlepaddle implementation is locate at [`others/paddlepaddle`](https://github.com/D-X-Y/NAS-Projects/tree/master/others/paddlepaddle).

 ### Usage